 - 1 cup heavy cream chiled

 - If using a mini cheesecake pan with removable bottom, lightly grease sides and bottom of each cavity.
 If using a cupcake pan, line the pan with cupcake liners.
-Set aside (see note 1).
+Set aside (see notes).

 - In a large bowl, combine all ingredients for the crust until evenly moist.
-Scoop a heaping tablespoon into each cavity/cupcake cup and press firmly down into the bottom of the pan (see note 2).
+Scoop a heaping tablespoon into each cavity/cupcake cup and press firmly down into the bottom of the pan (see notes).
 Chill while preparing the filling.

 - In another large bowl, beat 2 blocks of cream cheese, 1 tsp vanilla and 1 cup sugar until smooth and incorporated (about 2-3 minutes on medium speed).